Scholarship & Financial Aid Information

 GST Scholarships are for resident students.
 Scholarships are based on prior academic record, student financial need, and student potential for ministry.
 Scholarships normally cover more than half of tuition and increase from there depending on the strength of each application.
 See Scholarship Information to read more about GST scholarships.

-All Applicants to the GST must complete a Scholarship Application and two Scholarship Recommendations.
+Applicants who wish to receive scholarship consideration must complete a GST Scholarship Application.
 We strongly prefer that you submit these forms electronically.
 However, if you must use the mail, the forms can also be printed out, completed, and sent directly to the Graduate School of Theology.

 The Crutcher and Vickie Scott Foundation Scholarship, a scholarship for ministers in the Abilene area, is also available.